 Australian Banks and Land Grabs

-Almost two years ago Oxfam revealed that Australia’s Big 4 Banks — the ANZ, Commonwealth Bank, NAB and Westpac — are backing agriculture and timber companies linked to land grabs in developing countries.
+Australia’s Big 4 Banks — the ANZ, Commonwealth Bank, NAB and Westpac — have a history of backing agriculture and timber companies linked to land grabs in developing countries.

-These land grabs are forcing local people from their homes and farms without proper consent or compensation.
-This is leaving communities homeless and hungry.
+These land grabs force local people from their homes and farms without proper consent or compensation.
+This leaves families homeless and hungry.

 Collectively Australians have $2.7 trillion in their household bank accounts and superannuation savings.
 That’s equivalent to a third of all developing country national debt combined.
 Where our money goes matters.